-No applications will be accepted after November 30, 2012
+No applications will be accepted after December 11, 2015 at midnight EET

 Overview and Guidelines

-The Fulbright Awards Program is the only organization that offers scholarships for academic work in any subject, at any accredited U.S. university/institution.
-Candidates choose and apply to US university departments/institutions directly and independently.
-Fulbright Awards offer generous financial support for research/lecturing/teaching in the US.
+Fulbright Awards offer financial support for research/lecturing/teaching in the US.
 However, Fulbright is much more than a scholarship – we offer scholars the opportunity to have a transformative cultural and academic experience and provide unrivaled support both during and after their Fulbright year.
 While a Fulbright Award is up to six months in length, the benefits do not end there.
 Receiving a Fulbright Award opens many doors and provides unparalleled global networking opportunities.
-Review the selection criteria, minimum eligibility and Terms and Conditions relating to the category for which you intend to apply before making an application.
-When you begin your application, the system will ask you to confirm that you are eligible for this award.

-You can locate answers to most frequently asked questions (Q&As): http://www.fulbright.gr/questions.html#Greek
+You can locate answers to most frequently asked questions (Q&A): http://www.fulbright.gr/questions.html#Greek

 - Preference will be given to mid-career scholars below the age of 55 at the time of application.